msherafatian/masih/readme.md

 MASIH provides a user-friendly web interface for analyzing single-cell RNA sequencing (scRNA-seq) data to focus on the **multidimensional biological portrait of each cancer cell**.

 It offers a complete workflow from **raw and previously analysed single-cell gene expression** to **many cell biological insights**.

+> 💡 **Looking for Python?** A Python/Dash implementation is available at [MASIH-Python](https://github.com/msherafatian/masih-python), maintaining architectural parity with this R version.

 ---